iwashun22/crud-operator/README.md

 # simple-crud

 A simple CRUD operator.
-Supported both types of commonJS and module.
+Supported both types of commonJS and ES module.

 ## Installation